First steps to learn Scrum

 What is more, they have multiple Scrum related resources that are well-organized and based on the Scrum Guide.
 I spent hours on that website and it helped me to sort out my knowledge about Scrum.

-You can use Scrum without reading Agile Manifesto, but in my opinion it helps to put Scrum into a broader Agile context.
+You can use Scrum without reading Agile Manifesto.
+But in my opinion, reading this document helps to put Scrum into a broader Agile context.

 Agile Manifesto was created by 17 software development representatives in order to sum up their new “agile” way of thinking.
 They summarized it in 4 values and 12 principles.
 You can find more details on Agile Manifesto website.

-I am sure that you will not be able to think about all issues that will happen in the future, but prepare your mind.
-Write down all subjects that you think you can struggle with and plan how you can avoid or minimize negative effects.
+I am sure that you will not be able to think about all the issues that will happen in the future, but prepare your mind.
+Write down all subjects that you think you can struggle with and brainstorm how you could avoid or minimize negative effects.

 I could continue the list with multiple learning resources, but the truth is that the biggest lesson is - using it!
 Every organization and case of implementing Scrum is different.
 You can have all theoretical knowledge, but it will never replace learning from practice.
 You should already know from the Scrum Guide that: